Xiddler/PORTABLE_ENV/dotfiles/cheat/vim.md

 [515]mixed-indent means that line 515 has indentation with both tabs and spaces.

+# Colorscheme
+:colorscheme <space> Ctrl d     :: list of available colorschemes :colorscheme <space> Tab        :: select from one of available colorschemes

 # Regex
 Lookaround examples using test "foobar foo barfoo"